MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/list-of-mobile-broadband-windows-runtime-apis.md

 Network account IDs are segregated by mobile network operator (MNO), so that if an end user has both Provider1 and Provider2 mobile broadband devices and their corresponding mobile broadband apps are installed, the Provider1 app will not be able to use any Provider2 network account IDs, and vice versa.
 The function that returns all network account IDs will return only the IDs of the network accounts for the MNO whose application is calling the function.
 An attempt to use a network account ID that belongs to a different MNO will result in an “access denied” error.

 **Note**
-Apps that are not Windows Store apps (for example, Win32 services or desktop apps) have access to all network accounts regardless of network service provider.
+Apps that are not UWP apps (for example, Win32 services or desktop apps) have access to all network accounts regardless of network service provider.